Brighton (Vic.)

 Brighton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 28.9% of residents currently enrolled in formal education.
-This includes 9.0% in secondary education, 8.6% in primary education, and 7.2% pursuing tertiary education.
+Vocational pathways accounted for 19.6% of qualifications among those aged 15 and above, with advanced diplomas making up 11.0% and certificates 8.6%.
+Educational participation was high, with 28.9% of residents enrolled in formal education as of 2016.
+This included 9.0% in secondary education, 8.6% in primary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education